We believe math and science education should be free and accessible to everyone. Why education matters >

 Deck Joist Span Chart (IRC 2021 R507.6)

-Maximum deck joist spans at 40 psf live load + 10 psf dead load, Southern Pine (or pressure-treated Southern Pine, the most common deck framing lumber):
+The table below shows the maximum allowable deck joist spans based on a 40 psf live load and 10 psf dead load.
+These numbers apply to Southern Pine or pressure-treated Southern Pine, which is the most common deck framing lumber used in the United States.

 2x6 9'-11" 9'-0" 7'-7"